Renormalization of spin-one asymptotic charges in AdS$_D$: Spin-one fields in Poincar e coordinates

+where all explicit powers of $\epsilon$ have been reabsorbed into the induced metric $\gamma_{ab} = \eta_{ab}/\epsilon^2$ on the surface $z=\epsilon$ and into $\Box_\gamma = \gamma^{ab}\partial_a\partial_b$.
 There are two possibilities to do away with the boundary-of-the-boundary term.
 The first one is to assume that we are working with field configurations that fall off in the early past and in the far future at the boundary:

 The second one is to add a corner term to the action that cancels it, whose general form is

 Of course this will not interfere with the variational principle, since it only involves derivatives tangential to the boundary.